 So far, only the more innovative groups have embarked on this journey toward engaging patients using high-functionality applications.
 An effective and useful healthcare system app, means an engaged patient, who is more likely to stay loyal to the hospital brand.
 According to Accenture’s 2015 report, large health systems and integrated networks could save as much as $100 Million per year per hospital in avoided revenue loss by providing a superior, multi-platform digital patient experience.
 Here at Medical Web Experts we are working to change the status quo by focusing on high functionality applications, website branding, medical website design, custom health app development, internet marketing, and more.

 New vendors addressing these mHealth functionality problems are appearing in the marketplace.
-Universe mHealth – a new healthcare app company, for example provides a native experience for users to schedule their own appointments, view their medical records, pay their bills and more, all in real-time through integration with the Electronic Medical Record, Practice Management and Revenue Cycle Management systems.
+Universe mHealth – a new healthcare app company, for example provides a patient engagement solution with native experience for users to schedule their own appointments, view their medical records, pay their bills and more, all in real-time through integration with the Electronic Medical Record, Practice Management and Revenue Cycle Management systems.